- Class: Aves

 Watch out!
 Larger birds prey on these pint-sized gems, and sunbird eggs may be eaten by snakes.

-San Diego Zoo Global is committed to leading the fight against extinction.
-Together, we can save and protect wildlife around the globe.
+San Diego Zoo Wildlife Alliance is committed to protecting birds like the beautiful sunbird.
+Together, we can save wildlife worldwide.